winstxnhdw/raft-hax/README.md

 | ------- | ------- |
 | Give    | /give [UniqueName/UniqueIndex] [quantity]|

-The `UniqueName` of every item can be mined by performing the following.
+The `UniqueName` of every item can be mined by executing the following code.
+Since there are about 13 KB of items, we dump them into a `.txt` file within the Windows `Documents` folder.

 ```cs
 using System;